Devons Road, Tower Hamlets

 South-west of Bromley-by-Bow station, the new flats in and around Hannaford Walk and Oxley Square occupy the site of St Andrew’s Hospital (originally the Poplar and Stepney Sick Asylum), which was demolished in 2008.

-Light industry and warehousing dominate the quarter south-east of Devons Road station, principally inhabiting the recently built corrugated sheds that line St Andrews Way.
+Light industry and warehousing dominate the quarter south-east of Devons Road station, principally inhabiting the corrugated sheds that line St Andrews Way.
+This commercial zone was created in the 1980s and 90s on land formerly filled with railway sidings and engine and carriage sheds.

 The Widow’s Son, at 75 Devons Road, is also known as ‘the Bun House’.
 Both names derive from the story of a widow who put aside a hot cross bun for her son, who was on a sea voyage.
 But he never returned, so she hung the bun from the ceiling in mourning and repeated this act every Easter afterwards.